Assistant professor Video Understanding

 - Vacancy number

-The tenure track position at the assistant professor level will be within the Intelligent Sensory Information Systems Lab at the Informatics Institute of the Faculty of Science.
-The lab is led by Prof. Cees Snoek and also includes Prof. Marcel Worring, Prof. Arnold Smeulders, Prof. Zeno Geradts, and Dr. Efstratios Gavves as well as around 25 PhD candidates and postdoctoral researchers.
-Other groups doing related research within IvI are the Amsterdam Machine Learning Lab (led by Prof. Max Welling), the Computer Vision group led by Prof. Theo Gevers, the Information and Language Systems group (led by Prof. Maarten de Rijke) and the System and Network Engineering group (led by Prof. Cees De Laat).
-Prof. Smeulders also co-directs the UvA-Bosch DELTA Lab with 10 PhD candidates and postdoctoral researchers, as well as the Qualcomm-UvA deep learning & computer vision lab (QUVA) with 12 PhD candidates and postdoctoral researchers.
+The tenure track position at the assistant professor level will be within the Intelligent Sensory Information Systems Lab at the Institute for Informatics, Faculty of Sciences, University of Amsterdam (UvA).
+The lab is led by Prof. Cees Snoek and also includes Prof. Arnold Smeulders, Prof. Marcel Worring, Prof. Zeno Geradts, and Dr. Efstratios Gavves as well as around 25 PhD candidates and postdoctoral researchers.
+The Intelligent Sensory Information Systems Lab also co-directs the UvA-Bosch DELTA Lab with 10 PhD candidates and postdoctoral researchers, as well as the Qualcomm-UvA deep learning & computer vision lab (QUVA) with 12 PhD candidates and postdoctoral researchers.
 Prof. Snoek is also a co-founder of the national Innovation Center on Artificial Intelligence.

-The new tenure tracker is expected to contribute to fundamental research in video understanding via edge computing.
+The new tenure tracker is expected to contribute to fundamental research in video understanding.
 We anticipate that the field of video understanding combined with embedded cameras will drive the next wave of innovation in this field.
-The tenure tracker is expected to have a keen interest and expertise in this area, with a focus on efficient video understanding algorithms for inference and training on edge computing hardware.
+The tenure tracker is expected to have a keen interest and expertise in one or more core video understanding areas.

 The tenure tracker is expected to acquire his/her own independent funding from sources such as the national funding agency NWO (e.g. VIDI), EU funding via H2020 (e.g. ERC starting grant) and industry.